 My first season pass discount search started when I decided to get season tickets for me, the kids, and their Aunt Cindy (my husband was totally uninterested-- he hates roller coasters!).

-Being Virginia residents, we knew we could get Fun Cards (now they're available to non-residents too).
+We knew we could get Fun Cards (keep reading to find out how to get Fun Cards for $3 off!).
 You just pay the regular adult single-day ticket price, and you can return to the park for free all season long.
 It really is a great deal.

 But in my never-ending quest for bargains, I thought...What the hey?
 Why not try to improve on perfection?